 Is your home in another town?
 Find out which office is for you.

-We offer WIC appointments in our Rutland office as well as in three other communities to serve our families closer to where they live.
+We offer WIC appointments in our Rutland office as well as in two other communities to serve our families closer to where they live.
 Please call our office to find an appointment in a location that's most convenient for you: 802-786-5811.

 Brandon Senior Center